🔄

 Once you arrive

-• All ground transportation
+• Ground transportation

-• Experienced guides, cultural ambassadors, and translation
+• Experienced guides, cultural ambassadors, and English/Spanish/Ixil translation

-• Inspiration and life-long memories!
+• Inspiration and lifelong memories!

-Trip Testimonials
+Testimonials

 Frequently Asked Questions

-Why should I go on a Community Engagement Trip?
+Why should I go on a community engagement trip?

 Once in Chajul, participants engage in a blend of service and cultural learning experiences designed and led by our teachers, mentors, librarians, international staff, and community members.
 Activities vary depending on the time of year and school activities, and may include learning basic Ixil language, exploring the history and lived impact of the Guatemalan Civil War, participating in classroom activities, and helping lead interactive activities for youth in the community library.
-Each experience is intended to be collaborative, respectful, and rooted in relationship-building.
+Each experience is intended to be collaborative, respectful, and rooted in relationship building.

-While accommodations at Lake Atitlán and in Antigua are more modern with reliable hot water, accommodations in Chajul will be simpler: although clean and comfortable, electricity and hot water in Chajul may be limited at times.
+While accommodations at Lake Atitlan and in Antigua are more modern with reliable hot water, accommodations in Chajul will be simpler: although clean and comfortable, electricity and hot water in Chajul may be limited at times.

 Consider the weather and environment of Guatemala.
 Typically, June through October is the wet season, but relatively warm.
 That said, weather can range from warm and sunny to cold rain storms in the day with chilly nights.
 We will be visiting a variety of elevations and climates, so please bring layers.
 Chajul is at 7,000 feet, and can get chilly at night.

-During the months prior to departure, participants will receive preparation materials,a travel guide, required forms, and detailed arrival instructions.
+During the months prior to departure, participants will receive preparation materials, a travel guide, required forms, and detailed arrival instructions.
 We will also host a pre-trip virtual orientation session and provide ongoing support to help participants prepare culturally, logistically, and practically for the experience.

 Airfare, airport meals, travel insurance, medical expenses, personal purchases, and tips for guides are not included in the trip cost.
 Additionally, each traveler is responsible for any personal expenses such as communication with loved ones at home, supplemental snacks, alcohol consumption when appropriate, and souvenirs.